kubeflow/katib/docs/developer-guide.md

 - Create a Kubernetes Secret with the signed certificate.
 Secret has the `katib-webhook-cert` name and `cert-generator` Job's `ownerReference` to clean-up resources once Katib is uninstalled.

-Once Secret is created, Katib controller Deployment spawns the Pod, since controller has `katib-webhook-cert` secret volume.
+  Once Secret is created, the Katib controller Deployment spawns the Pod, since the controller has the `katib-webhook-cert` Secret volume.

 - Patch the webhooks with the `CABundle`.

-You can find the `cert-generator` source code [here](../hack/cert-generator.sh)
+You can find the `cert-generator` source code [here](../hack/cert-generator.sh).

 ## Implement a new algorithm and use it in Katib